hi-swapx/docs/sdk/v2/guides/01-quick-start.md

 # Installation

-The easiest way to consume the SDK is via [npm](https://github.com/SwapX/SwapX-v2-sdk).
+The easiest way to consume the SDK is via npm package.
 To install it in your project, simply run `yarn add @swapx/v2-sdk` (or `npm install @swapx/v2-sdk`).
 This also installs the sdk-core package that is used by both the V2 and V3 SDK and ethers as dependencies.

 # Usage